undu/hexo_blog/source/_posts/This-is-Major-Tom-to-ground-control.md

 I can see the local version of my blog in http://MY_SERVER_IP:4000 (by default it uses that port)

-If everithing looks fine to me it's time to bloud the static content and deploy it.
+If everithing looks fine to me it's time to build the static content and deploy it.

 ``` bash
 $ hexo generate && hexo deploy